Simplifying Traffic Anomaly Detection with Video Foundation Models: Related work

 Traffic Anomaly Detection (TAD) is typically framed as a binary video classification task, where the goal is to detect potentially dangerous or abnormal events in traffic scenarios from the egocentric viewpoint of a vehicle-mounted camera.
-While related to the broader field of Video Anomaly Detection (VAD), which commonly targets static-camera surveillance settings, TAD poses unique challenges due to ego-motion, frequent occlusions, and the dynamic interaction of agents in complex driving environments.

-Before the availability of annotated datasets for TAD, earlier approaches often relied on unsupervised reconstruction or prediction of video frames to flag anomalies using temporal autoencoders~\cite{luo2017remembering,wang2018abnormal}, future frame prediction with spatial, temporal, and adversarial losses~\cite{liu2018future}, or spatiotemporal tubelet modeling with ensemble scoring~\cite{yao2022dota}.
-Some works also explored the use of synthetic data for training~\cite{schoonbeek2022learning, kim2019crash}.
+While related to the broader field of Video Anomaly Detection, which commonly targets static-camera surveillance settings, TAD poses unique challenges due to ego-motion, frequent occlusions, and dynamic interactions of agents in complex driving environments.
+Before the availability of labeled datasets for TAD, earlier approaches often relied on unsupervised reconstruction or prediction of video frames to flag anomalies using temporal autoencoders~\cite{luo2017remembering,wang2018abnormal}, future frame prediction with spatial, temporal, and adversarial losses~\cite{liu2018future}, or spatio-temporal tubelet modeling with ensemble scoring~\cite{yao2022dota}.
+Some works also explored the use of synthetic data~\cite{schoonbeek2022learning, kim2019crash}.
 The introduction of large-scale driving anomaly datasets~\cite{yao2022dota, fang2021dada} with comprehensive annotations has enabled more active development of fully-supervised methods and led to substantial improvements in detection performance.
-As shown in~\cref{fig:paradigms}, we categorize TAD methods into three classes based on their architectural complexity, which we detail below.
+As shown in~\cref{fig:paradigms}, we categorize TAD methods into three classes based on their architectural complexity, which we detail below:

-\mypara{Encoder-only design, (\cref{fig:paradigms}, a).} Since TAD is a binary classification task, a minimal solution consists of a feature encoder followed by a linear classifier, without additional task-specific modules.
+\mypara{Encoder-only design (\cref{fig:paradigms}, a).} Since TAD is a binary classification task, a minimal solution consists of a feature encoder followed by a linear classifier, without any task-specific modules.
 Prior work~\cite{desai2025cyclecrash} shows that such designs can be effective in related tasks, where R(2+1)D~\cite{tran2018r2p1d} and ViViT~\cite{arnab2021vivit} demonstrate considerably strong performance.
-However, several recent studies report underwhelming results for encoder-only ablation variants of their methods~\cite{liang2024tthf, qiu2025prompttad}.
-Our evaluation of R(2+1)D and ViViT models on standard TAD benchmarks (see \cref{tab:performance_comparison_auc}) reveals a substantial performance gap between these encoder-only models and current state-of-the-art methods.
+However, recent studies report underwhelming results for encoder-only ablation variants of their methods~\cite{liang2024tthf, qiu2025prompttad, rossi2024movad}.